Ultrasound-GE Logiq E9

 Our schedulers will instruct you on how to prepare, including whether you should refrain from eating or drinking before your exam.

 **Please be sure to follow instructions given upon scheduling.
 Depending on the scan you may be required to fast or have a full bladder.
-If you have not followed these instructions, it will affect the accuracy of your scan.
+If you have not followed these instructions, it may greatly affect the accuracy of your scan.

 To ensure the quickest results, please advise our schedulers of any prior ultrasound imaging that has been performed at a different facility.